Matthew Lessig, chair

 - An overall undergraduate grade point average of 3.0 and above on a 4.0 scale

-- An overall undergraduate grade point average of at least 3.0 in English courses
+- An overall undergraduate grade point average of at least 3.0 in English courses, composition or comparative literature courses

 - A foreign language is desirable at the time of admission, but the requirement may be met concurrently with graduate study.
 Competency in a foreign language is defined as the skill level attained by one year of college-level study or the equivalent of a language other than English.